BiagiPedro/college_codes/README.md

 # college_codes
-here are some codes that I developed during college
+Here are some codes that I developed during college
+If there are any errors or questions, send me a message on
+@pedrobiagi_ or
+pedro.biagi@ufu.br

+Enjoy ;)